grahamton/tools/README.md

 - Plan: Context, Objective, Flow, Reasoning Path, Output
 - Ticket: A brief template tying a real problem to a testable PromptKit fix

 > Note: This is an exploratory test product I’m using to learn and experiment with tooling.
-It’s free to use, and my boss Dan should definitely check it out for upcoming prompt work.
+It’s free to use and learn from in the same way I am.

 ## Install
 - Editable install (recommended):